Vagelis-Prokopiou/python-serviceApp/README.md

  - The "**kmsChanged**".
 That is, the kilometres (or miles) of the vehicle when this spare part was changed.
  - The "**kmsInterval**".
 That is, the max kilometers allowed by the manufacturer, for the specific spare part.

-Obviously, you have to update the "data.cvs" information, according to your vehicle specs.
+Obviously, you have to update the info of the "data.cvs" file, according to your vehicle specs.

 ## Running the app
-The main application is the "service.py" file.
+The main application is the "serviceApp.py" file.

 Change directory ("cd") in the root folder and run: